Department Environmental Social Sciences

 Contact

-Prof. Dr. Karin Ingold Group leader, Cluster: PEGO Tel. +41 58 765 5676 Send Mail
+Prof. Dr. Karin Ingold Group Leader, Group: PEGO Tel. +41 58 765 5676 Send Mail

-Dr. Manuel Fischer Head of Department ESS & Group leader PEGO Tel. +41 58 765 5676 Send Mail
+Dr. Manuel Fischer Department Head & Group Leader, Group: PEGO Tel. +41 58 765 5676 Send Mail

 Social Media

-Research in the cluster Policy Analysis and Environmental Governance (PEGO) is driven by current complex environmental and societal challenges.
+Research in the group Policy Analysis and Environmental Governance (PEGO) is driven by current complex environmental and societal challenges.
 These include the integration of different aspects of water resource management; the drivers and impacts of climate change; and the transition toward a clean energy system.

 We utilize policy process theories, institutional analysis and multi-level governance frameworks to study a wide variety of substantial issues.
 Typical examples are innovative and effective policy design, instrument choice under uncertainty, and the integration of actors from different spatial scales or levels and stages of the policy process.